Periplus: Variant

+But as sea bord seen by men sailing.
+(Line 82-4)In his book ABC of Reading, Pound describes the geography of Homer's Odyssey as "correct geography; not as you would find it if you had a geography book and a map, but as it would be in 'periplum,' that is, as a coasting sailor would find it."
+Gabriel Levin: "One more night crossing, one more periplum..."
+Poet Denise Levertov compared Pound's use of the term to the slow panning of a movie camera or looking out a car or train window, while also noting that this would not fully give the reader a full sense of the term's literal meaning as the speed "does not allow for the kind of changes in the beholder that contribute to new perceptions".

 Etymology

-Periplus is the Latinization of the Greek word περίπλους (periplous, contracted from περίπλοος periploos), which is "a sailing-around."
+Periplus is the Latinization of the Greek word περίπλους (periplous, contracted from περίπλοος periploos), which is "a sailing-around" (περι is a prefix meaning around or about, while πλοῦς means "voyage").
 Both segments, peri- and -plous, were independently productive: the ancient Greek speaker understood the word in its literal sense; however, it developed a few specialized meanings, one of which became a standard term in the ancient navigation of Phoenicians, Greeks, and Romans.

 Known peripli

 Several examples of peripli that are known to scholars: